 The insurer’s main goal is cost savings, therefore the scope of work is likely to be inappropriately less than what is required.
 Entering into an agreement with an insurance company affiliated contractor constitutes a conflict of interest and will pose many of the same problems one would experience by hiring a fire chaser.
 Enlisting contractors who are not held captive by insurance companies and their cost containment priorities is essential to a satisfactory outcome.
 If you have filed a fire damage claim it is highly recommended that you do not allow the insurer to determine the scope of work as opposed to a trained and qualified professional restoration contractor.

 Property Recovery 911 – The Right Choice

-Property Recovery 911 emergency service providers are extensively trained in fire and smoke damage restoration.
+Property Recovery 911 emergency service providers are extensively trained in fire damage cleanup in Philadelphia and the surrounding counties.
 Our IICRC certified and insured technicians are on call 24/7.
 We can be on site within 1 hour ready to begin the recovery process, while keeping you well informed throughout the fire and smoke restoration process.
 For prompt professional service, contact us at (267) 808-7200, we will bring your home or business back to pre-loss condition as quickly as possible